wnewbery/cpp-slim/docs/CustomTypes.md

 data model) used to render the template.
 In the case of helper methods, you might also choose to derived `ViewModel` itself.

+Full example code can be found in `examples/custom-type`.

 ## Minimal type
 All types must ultimately derive `slim::Object` and have their own type name.